 The cross-checked rate-distortion results of JVET-AG0130 under RA and AI configurations are reported.
 For training and inference, partial results of LOP SR show very small performance drop.
 Partial results of HOP SR match proponents, with slight improvement.
 For inference only, the cross-checked rate-distortion results match exactly those presented in JVET-AG0130.

+The results of testing NNSR with LOP loop filter and NNintra jointly are required to conduct during the meeting.
+The results match exactly those presented in JVET-AG0130.